blachlylab/dhtslib/README.md

 # Requirements

 ## Dynamically linking to htslib (default)
-A system installation of htslib v1.9 (1.10 compatibility in progress) is required.
+A system installation of htslib v1.10 or 1.11 is required.

 # Statically linking to htslib
 `libhts.a` needs to be added to your project's source files.